gilbarbara/helpers/README.md

 **pad(input: number, digits?: number = 2): string**
 Pad a number with zeros.

+**percentage(input: number, total: number, digits?: number = 2): number**
+Calculate the percentage of a number in relation to the total.

 **randomInt(min?: number = 0, max?: number = 10): number**
 Returns a random integer.